FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 * 👨🏻‍💻 Over 40 code contributors with more than 130 merged pull requests from our community (see our thank you notes below)
 * ⭐️ Over 5300 Stars and 200 Forks on GitHub
-* 🔥 Over 100 running instances
+* 🔥 Over 100 running instances with [telemetry enabled](https://docs.ferretdb.io/telemetry/)
 * ⏫ Over 10000 FerretDB downloads

 With the release of FerretDB 1.0, these numbers will only continue to grow.

 We are executing on our [roadmap](https://github.com/orgs/FerretDB/projects/2), and are planning to add more significant features in the coming months.
-Get started with FerretDB 1.0 GA [here](https://docs.ferretdb.io/quickstart-guide/).
+Get started with FerretDB 1.0 GA [here](https://github.com/FerretDB/FerretDB#quickstart).

 ## Where are we headed?

-We would like to create a new standard for document databases, with [MongoDB compatibility](https://blog.ferretdb.io/mongodb-compatibility-whats-really-important/).
+We are creating a new standard for document databases with [MongoDB compatibility](https://blog.ferretdb.io/mongodb-compatibility-whats-really-important/).
-FerretDB is a drop-in replacement for MongoDB, but it also aims to set a new standard which not only brings easy to use document databases back to its open source roots, but also enables different database engines to run document database workloads in a standardized way.
+FerretDB is a drop-in replacement for MongoDB, but it also aims to set a new standard which not only brings easy to use document databases back to its open source roots, but also enables different database engines to run document database workloads in using a standardized interface.

-Also, we are building an easy to use database offering the flexibility of document databases, with the possibility to run queries on the same database using SQL.
+Also, FerretDB will offer the flexibility of document databases, with the possibility to run queries on the same data set using SQL.

 ## What is FerretDB GA capable of?

-FerretDB 1.0 GA includes all the essential features capable of running document-type workloads.
+FerretDB 1.0 GA includes all the essential features capable of running document database workloads.

-Moreover, we are testing FerretDB against real-world applications, like [FastNetMon](https://fastnetmon.com/docs-fnm-advanced/using-fastnetmon-advanced-with-ferretdb-and-postgresql-instead-of-mongodb/), [the Enmeshed Connector](https://enmeshed.eu/blog/announcing-ferretdb-compatibility), [BigBlueButton](https://bigbluebutton.org/), [Strapi](https://strapi.io/), or frameworks such as [MeteorJS](https://www.meteor.com/), among others.
+We are testing FerretDB against real-world applications, like [FastNetMon](https://fastnetmon.com/docs-fnm-advanced/using-fastnetmon-advanced-with-ferretdb-and-postgresql-instead-of-mongodb/), [the Enmeshed Connector](https://enmeshed.eu/blog/announcing-ferretdb-compatibility), [BigBlueButton](https://bigbluebutton.org/), [Strapi](https://strapi.io/), or frameworks such as [MeteorJS](https://www.meteor.com/), among others.

-We also confirmed that popular database management software such as [Mongosh/MongoDB Compass](https://www.mongodb.com/docs/compass/current/embedded-shell/), [NoSQL Booster](https://nosqlbooster.com/downloads), [Mingo](https://mingo.io/) are able to leverage the current feature set of FerretDB.
+We also confirmed that popular database management tools such as `mongosh`, [MongoDB Compass](https://www.mongodb.com/products/compass), [NoSQL Booster](https://nosqlbooster.com/), [Mingo](https://mingo.io/) are able to leverage the current feature set of FerretDB.

 It’s like managing a MongoDB database, but it is FerretDB (and open source) under the hood.
 We think this is insanely cool!

 ## What database backends does FerretDB support?

-FerretDB offers a fully pluggable architecture, we support other backends as well, and these can be contributed by the community.
+FerretDB offers a fully pluggable architecture, we support other backends as well, and support for these can be contributed by the community.

 ### PostgreSQL

 We are building FerretDB on PostgreSQL and we envision that this is going to be our main database backend in the foreseeable future.
 This is the backend which will get the newest features of FerretDB.
-We are implementing features adding MongoDB compatibility to Postgres mainly using its JSON capabilities.
+We are implementing features adding MongoDB compatibility to Postgres mainly using its JSONB capabilities.
-However, we recognize that we need to depart from this approach to increase performance by creating our own extension or through other methods.
+However, we recognize that we will need to depart from this approach to increase performance by creating our own extension or through other methods.

 ### Tigris